pixelcrash/Worldwide-Show-Downloader/README.md

 ```$ node worldwide.js```

-To download will take some time, be patient - it will try to get the best quality
+The download will take some time, be patient.
+It will try to get the file with the best audio quality

-After the download is done, you will have a *.m4a audio file with the correct filename
+After the download is done, you will have a *.m4a audio file with the correct filename and cover image.

-You can run this command every week
+Just run this command every week to never miss a show

 ## Next steps ##
 Download all available shows